Ashu11-A/base-fastify/README.md

 }

 console.log(result.message) // hello world
+console.log(result.data) // {}
 ```

-The routes are dynamically typed, but their types are built in `server/src/rpc.ts`.
+The routes are dynamically typed, but their types are built in `server/src/build/rpc.ts`.

-**Important:** This project does not actually implement the RPC protocol; its name is merely inspired by the tRPC project.
-Do not use this project in production unless you’re ready for potential headaches! 😅
+**Important:** Do not use this project in production unless you’re ready for potential headaches! 😅

 </div>